Congruent Triangles

 Does this also work with angles?
 Not always!

-Two triangles can have the same angles but be different sizes:
+Two triangles with the same angles might be congruent:

 So just having the same angles is no guarantee they are congruent.